Breakpoints are source code markers that let you suspend program execution at a specific point and examine its behavior.

 Press Ctrl+Shift+F8 or selectfrom the main menu.

-In the Enter Exception Class dialog, specify an exception class from the library or from your project.
+In the Enter Exception Class dialog, specify an exception class from a library or from your project.

 Remove an exception breakpoint